jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 You can hire me to _help_ you decouple your code from frameworks...

-Please note that in my [Open Application Letter](/open-application-letter-2018/), I never applied for a job where expertise in specific frameworks is needed.
+Please note that in my [Open Application Letter](/open-application-letter/), I never applied for a job where expertise in specific frameworks is needed.
 I only applied for jobs where the major tasks involves decoupling the business rules from frameworks.
 (Of course I understand that there are frameworks/libraries that we have to couple with the business rules, such as the standard libraries in Java or .NET.)
 If you need expertise in specific frameworks, I am not fit for that job, at least for now.

+I have a considerable amount of knowledge about frameworks and their uses, but for now, I want to concentrate on creating domain models (and decoupling them from frameworks).
+I will just spend time to become am expert on frameworks later.

 ### Focused on modeling the business structure (i don't know what to call it)